6.2 - Compatibility of the approach with other frameworks

 100%

-The Bilan Carbone® method covers E2 in its entirety, at least partially.
-Evolutions are planned to maximise coverage of certain DPs.
-Deepening not necessary.
+The Bilan Carbone® method covers all of E2, at least partially.
+Developments are planned to maximise the coverage of certain DPs.
+Further deepening not necessary.

-Minor evolutions of the method are planned to improve certain partial considerations of DPs, aiming for maximal consideration.
-These are clarifications on certain notions (energy efficiency, renewable energies and adaptation)
+Minor developments of the method are planned to improve certain partial coverages of DPs, aiming for maximal coverage.
+These are clarifications on certain notions (energy efficiency, renewable energies and adaptation).

 E1-3: Publish the actions and resources related to the policies implemented in relation to climate change